skip to main content

 If your network slows down at peak hours (usually in the evening when everyone is getting home from work), then this might be normal slowdown due to internet traffic.
 Cable connections share bandwidth between houses in the same neighborhood, so you can get lower-than-advertised speeds if you and your neighbors are all trying to use the internet at once.
 The only way to avoid this is to avoid peak hours or switch to a more reliable connection like fiber.

 If your internet slows down for a few days or weeks every month, your internet service provider (ISP) might be throttling your speed once you pass your monthly data cap.
-This can often be fixed by upgrading to a more expensive monthly plan or by purchasing additional data from your ISP.
+This can often be fixed by upgrading to a more expensive monthly plan or by purchasing additional data from your provider.

 Is it always slow?

-If your connection is constantly slower than your ISP’s advertised speed, it could be a problem on their end.
+If your connection is constantly slower than your provider’s advertised speed, it could be a problem on their end.
 Contact your provider’s customer service department to ask why your speed is so slow and when it will be back up to speed.
 Every network experiences occasional slowing and outages due to maintenance.
 But if customer service can’t tell you when your speeds will be back up to normal, it might be time to find a new provider.

 Looking for a faster connection?

-See what providers are available in your area.
+See providers available in your area.

 Protect your internet connection